wborgeaud/blog/content/posts/riemann-roch-crypto.md

 E: y^2 + axy + by = x^3 + cx^2 + dx + e,
 $$

 for some $a,b,c,d,e \in K$.
-This is a simple definition but it doesn't give a lot of intuition for what an elliptic curve actually _is_ and it's not at all obvious why we should care about solutions of this equation in particular.
+This is a simple definition but it doesn't give a lot of intuition and it's not obvious why we should care about solutions of this equation in particular.

 A more elegant definition is: an elliptic curve is a curve $E$ of genus $1$ with a distinguished point $O\in E$.